 - Amazon has the perfect demographic for SLT, this will be a VERY successful channel for you guys

 - They can be a bit ‘robotic’ – hard to get a human involved

 This post will cover what’s considered the “holy grail” for merchants: Winning the Amazon Buy Box.

-Before we approach the task of scheduling the pricing strategy, price automation, and updating (which will help you compete on the amazon marketplace), we first need to understand the way Amazon’s own algorithm works and which factors are being considered.
+Before we approach the task of scheduling the pricing strategy, price automation, and updating (which will help you compete on the Amazon marketplace), we first need to understand the way Amazon’s algorithm works and which factors are being considered.

 The Key Elements in Amazon’s Algorithm:

 It’s vital to also understand the key factors in Amazon’s pricing algorithm.
 Though Amazon does not officially disclose the actual parameters that are considered while determining which seller will achieve the Buy Box; we have combined various discussions from Amazon Seller Forums along with seller feedback and internal data stats (we interviewed more than 50 featured merchants for this study).
 This combined data, conducted by our pricing strategy team, led to summarizing the key factors that Amazon’s algorithm considers while evaluating sellers’ priority in getting the Buy Box.

 We call the factors RAFPTI (Rating, Feedback, Performance, Time, Inventory).
 Here are the details:

 Seller rating (in percent) that will reflect the total customer satisfaction rating given to the seller.
 This factor combined with the feedback score will allow merchants to obtain the “Featured Merchant” status, which is a preliminary condition in order to obtain the Buy Box.
 In most cases, merchants with over a 98 percent seller rating should expect to get “Featured Merchant” status.